deltasprey/AR_for_HRI/README.md

 The most surefire way to solve this is to change the value of a private Boolean variable, which is checked by a conditional statement in **Update()**.
 The formerly blocking code will be successfully executed inside this conditional statement.
 Be sure to reset the Boolean variable at the end.

 ## Credits
-Connection to the ROS websocket is provided by EricVoll's [UWP fork](https://github.com/ericvoll/ros-sharp/tree/UWP) of the [ROS# package](https://github.com/siemens/ros-sharp) by siemens.
+Connection to the ROS WebSocket is provided by EricVoll's [UWP fork](https://github.com/ericvoll/ros-sharp/tree/UWP) of the [ROS# package](https://github.com/siemens/ros-sharp) by siemens.
 This fork allows this project to be built to UWP devices such as the Microsoft HoloLens 2 augmented reality headset (although it won't really work since that device has no keyboard).

 Many of the scripts for tracking QR codes were provided by [Microsoft's QR code tracking sample](https://github.com/chgatla-microsoft/QRTracking).

-Marker placement for the navigation system was adapated from this [article[(https://localjoost.github.io/migrating-to-mrtk2interacting-with/) by Joost van Schaik.
+Marker placement for the navigation system was adapted from this [article[(https://localjoost.github.io/migrating-to-mrtk2interacting-with/) by Joost van Schaik.
 Included was this GitHub [demo project](https://github.com/LocalJoost/SpatialMapInteraction) containing scripts used in this project.

 Special thanks to Harry Stone (former QUT student who worked on this project in 2022) for providing many of the resources to get this project started.